 - Meyers presents four conditions (P1, P2, P3, and P4) that seem to justify the morality of sweatshops.
-Put these four conditions into your own words and explain why sweatshops satisfy them. - 2.
+Put these four conditions into your own words and explain why sweatshops may satisfy them. - 2.
 Meyers presents Jason's entrepreneurial enterprise: The Desert Rescue Service.
 (Trigger Warning: This is a graphic example, think Fifty Shades of Grey.
 In class, I will refer to what Jason demands simply as "the payment".
 No need to go into all the details.)
-Why is Jason not a rapist?
-Why do Jason's actions satisfying P1-P4?
-Even so, why are Jason's actions immoral and exploitative? - 3.
+Why is Jason not technically a rapist?
+Why do Jason's actions satisfy P1-P4?
+Even so, what is Meyers' argument to show that Jason's actions are nevertheless immoral and exploitative? - 3.
 Meyers repeatedly says that he is not making an argument by analogy.
 If so, what does his example of Jason have to do with sweatshops?
 In particular, why does this example suggest that they exploit their workers?